Nonlinear signal transduction network with multistate: Dynamics of CICR on the network

 To study the dynamics, we also should consider an ensemble of initial conditions where activity level of network is varied.
 We choose initial conditions that the node $i$ has a probability $h$ at $C_1$ and $1-h$ at $O_1$.
 For simplicity, we do not consider other possible initial conditions with $O_2$ and $C_2$ states, which should provide similar conclusion.
 Here we simulate initial conditions where $h=i/(K-1)$ and $i=0,1,...,K-1$.
 With such treatment, we can explore the time revolution of a range of random initial conditions $S^i(0)$.

 With the network adjacency matrix $A$ and the initial state matrix $S^i(0)$ obtained as above, we can simulate the time revolution of the dynamics of the CICR on the network under the mechanism in Fig.~\ref{Fig: 1}.
 In the simulation, we adopt network with $N=500$ nodes, and choose $K=6$ random initial conditions.
 We consider the time revolutions of the fractions of four states on three networks considered.
 The parameters are chosen as $p=0.1$ for ER network, $k=5$ and $p=0.1$ for WS network, and $m=10$ for BA network.
-Since we need synchronize the time for all nodes in the network to give the explicit time revolution of fractions of four states of node, the Gillespie algorithm is not practical and simulation with fixed time step is performed to simulate the transitions between the four states of the RyR in the current work.
+Since we need synchronize the time for all nodes in the network to give the explicit time revolution of fractions of four states of node, the Gillespie algorithm is not practical, so we perform this work by fixing time step to simulate the transitions between the four states of the RyR in the current work.

 In Ref.~\cite{Hernandez-Hernandez2017}, the nonlinear network with a closed and an open state exhibits bistable regime with a small $\eta$ in their work.
 If we only consider $C_1$ and $O_1$ state, an explicit calculation suggests that there are no bistable regime emerging because the values of rates $k^+_a$ and $k^-_a$ shown in Table~\ref{Tab: constant}, which were extracted from experimental data leads to a large $\eta$.
 It is interesting to see that the bistable regime recovers after state $O_2$ is added.
-However, the inclusion of the slow process $O_1\leftrightarrows C_2$ will break such bistable regime, which can be seen in the results at different strengths of connection $s$ illustrated in Figs.~\ref{Fig: s1}-\ref{Fig: s45}.
+However, the inclusion of the slow process $O_1\leftrightarrows C_2$ breaks such bistable regime, which can be seen in the results at different strengths of connection $s$ illustrated in Figs.~\ref{Fig: s1}-\ref{Fig: s45}.